Our Services

 Because you cannot "flush out" an allergen with water, proactive management is key to reducing risk and staying safe:

-If you're experiencing symptoms and aren't sure whether they're related to a Food Allergy, Ubie's free AI-powered symptom checker can help you understand what might be causing your reaction and guide you toward the right medical care.
+If you're experiencing symptoms and aren't sure whether they're related to a food allergy, Ubie's free AI-powered symptom checker can help you quickly identify what might be causing your reaction and guide you toward the right medical care in just a few minutes.

 Food allergies can be unpredictable.
 Water is not a substitute for medical treatment.
 Always seek professional help if you experience: